 I am so excited to share my dairy-free coffee recipe for winter.
 If you all remember, I had an obsession with cold-brew and drank it all summer.
 Now that the temperatures have plummeted, I find myself craving something warm in my mug every morning.
 On the weekends, I love to curl up with George and a mid-afternoon cup on coffee.
-I used to be such a sucker for a coffee-shop latté, but lately, I find myself opting to make my own cup at home instead.
+I used to be such a sucker for a coffee-shop latté, but lately, I find myself opting to make my own cup at home instead.no products

 Must-Have Kitchen Tools for a Small Kitchen